johanseaxis/acap-native-sdk-examples/tensorflow-to-larod/README.md

 # Improvements
-* Göra script för 3-stegs conversion till 1
+* Provide script for the making the three model conversion steps into one (perhaps not in example scope)
-* Icke-NN funktioner (ex NMS)
+* Interaction with non-neural network operations (eg NMS)
-* Custom objects (savedmodel löser?)
+* Custom objects
-* 2D output för overlay/pixelklassificering
+* 2D output for showing overlay of eg pixel classifications
-* Olika output tensor-dimensioner för ett verkligare use case
+* Different output tensor dimensions for a more realistic use case
-* @tf.function decorator
+* Usage of the @tf.function decorator
-* converter.allow_custom_ops = True
+* Usage of converter.allow_custom_ops
-* YUV-tränad modell
-* TF2.1 class weighting vs TF2.3 uint8 op implementations
+* TF2.1 has class weighting which currently is needed to get good training, TF2.3 has uint8 op implementations for quantization and dequantization, which is needed to convert the whole model